eirikraha/fys4150-project-3/README.md

    dt : time step
    task_param : Meaning depends on Task
      -ES : task_param is initial velocity of the Earth in y direction [AU/yr].
-     -ESJ: task_param spesifies a number multiplied with mass of Jupiter to alter it.
+     -ESJ1 and ESJ2: task_param spesifies a number multiplied with mass of Jupiter to alter it.
+     -WS: Number of years.
+     -GR: Number of years.
    Method : Euler, Verlet or Verlet with a general relativity term, set to Verlet if not specified
     Note that Verlet is actually velocity Verlet, but the name is fairly long, hence the shortening.